 Early morning transfer to Delhi Airport to board your flight for Bhopal.
 On arrival at Bhopal airport terminal, a representative will greet you at the visitor’s lounge.
 You will then drive to Satpura National Park & Tiger Reserve in a private vehicle.
 Upon arrival at Satpura check into your accommodation.
 The total travel time is about three and a half hours.

 This afternoon, you can enjoy canoeing on the river Denwa, which flows right through the national park.
 Paddle quietly along the shore, drifting into little inlets and bays to look for animals drinking at water’s edge and search for water birds hunting in the shallows or crocodiles basking on a riverbank in the sun.
-Away from the hustle of cities, the gentle ride helps you settle nto the unhurried rhythm of the forest.
-Reni Pani Lodge offers you options that include game viewing by jeep, jungle walks, elephant safaris* and safari by boat.
+Away from the hustle of cities, the gentle ride helps you settle into the unhurried rhythm of the forest.
+Reni Pani Lodge offers you options that include game viewing by jeep, jungle walks and safari by boat.
+They do offer elephant -back safaris… please see note below.
 Located in the heart of Satpura National Park, your lodge’s luxurious accommodation is the perfect end to an active day in the wilderness.
 Named after the ‘reni’ tree that grows rampantly in the vicinity, Reni Pani is set in a landscape of teak forests interspersed with agricultural lands, which draw herbivores like sambhar, chital, barking deer, nilgai and occasionally big cat predators.
 The property is also home to a number of bird species and smaller creatures.
 This lodge plays an active role in the preservation of the forest, its wildlife and the local communities depending on them.
 Restoration of the forest and its wildlife, employment for locals and spreading awareness on the importance of conservation have been among the lodge’s primary activities.
 The staff is also working closely with forest officials to promote a completely natural and sustainable experience in the park and reserve.
 The want to secure the long-term sustainability of the forest as well as benefiting the local community and encourage sustainable travel.
 Reni Pani Lodge – Cottage (B,L,D)

 Day 4: Satpura National Park

-Today you will enjoy early morning and late afternoon safaris in a 4x4 vehicle accompanied by a naturalist.
+Today you will enjoy early morning and late afternoon safaris in a 4×4 vehicle accompanied by a naturalist.
 These safaris usually set out about dawn and around dusk to experience the forest in its different moods.
 The vehicles are modified to allow for excellent observation and photography.
 The terrain of the park is extremely rugged and consists of fascinating deep valleys, sandstone peaks, narrow gorges, rivulets, waterfalls, thickly dense green forest of Sal and other medicinal herbs and Tawa, a vast reservoir.
 Highest peak in Satpura is Dhoopgarh at an altitude of 1,400 m/4,500 ft.

 The diversity of flora in the park is stunning with more than 1,300 plant plants, including teak, sal, tendu, mahua (Indian butter-tree) and bamboo as well as lantanas and other medicinal plants.
 The park’s fauna encompasses a wide range of animals including spotted deer, gaur (Indian bison), leopards, wild boar, sloth bear and black buck, which is unique to this park as well as, of course, India’s famed royal Bengal tigers.
 Bird watching is rewarding here with several species of eagles, herons, storks, cranes and more than 18 types of ducks.